Ingestion Pipeline

 📸 Standard & Complex Image Handling

-• Complex Images (HEIC, RAW, PSD, EPS, AI): Browsers cannot render these.
+.webpoptimized web delivery version and an ultra-fast 150px grid thumbnail. - Complex Images (HEIC, RAW, PSD, EPS, AI): Browsers cannot render these.
 We first safely drop the image into an ImageMagick/LibRaw memory pipeline to extract the primary layer and flatten it into a universally readable high-quality JPEG Proxy.
-We then route that Proxy into the standard optimization pipeline to generate .webp variants.
+We then route that Proxy into the standard optimization pipeline to generate

 🎥 Video & Audio Handling

-• Audio Extraction: If the asset is a video, the internal audio track is permanently extracted and uploaded as a temporary MP3 file for speech processing.
+poster.jpg. - Audio Extraction: If the asset is a video, the internal audio track is temporarily extracted and uploaded as an MP3 file for speech processing.

 Phase 3: Artificial Intelligence